uavaustin/docs.uavaustin.org/guides/python/src/README.md

 This guide gives a brief introduction to the Python programming language.

 Python is a general-purpose, interpreted programming language.
-Python is often seen as a great introductary language, and also a great asset to know for many serious projects.
-Many things difficult in other languages can be simplied in Python.
+Python is often seen as a great introductory language, and also a great asset to know for many serious projects.
+Many things difficult in other languages can be simplified in Python.

 ![xkcd 353](https://imgs.xkcd.com/comics/python.png)